AnnaBujniewicz/semester_project/README.md

 **- bibliometric_data.csv** - the scopus dataset for our literature review search string

-**- alxn_pred.csv** - a dataset containing all the predictions for alexion used in backtesting file
+**- ticker_pred.csv** - a dataset containing all the predictions for the companies used in backtesting file